auth0/docs/articles/multifactor-authentication/developer/step-up-authentication/step-up-for-web-apps.md

 ## Sample payloads

-In the snippet below you can see how an ID Token's payload is if the user has authenticated with MFA, and how it is if they haven not.
+In the snippet below you can see how an ID Token's payload is if the user has authenticated with MFA, and how it is if they have not.

 <div class="code-picker">
   <div class="languages-bar">